softeng-feup/open-cx-peoplestalker/Development-Report.md

 ### Prototype
 In this section we will briefly describe the iterations and user stories associated with them throughout out project.
+At the end of iteration 0 we had mostly focused on getting the hardware  part of the project working, as we would need the data sent from our prototype sensors and micro processors to develop our WebApp and database according to those.
+As such, we took quite a bit until we managed to start actually working on ours stories, as they required having both the hardware, database, and WebApp working together.

 Among our user stories are :

 -Knowing the ammount of people in a presentation at the current moment, we implemented this by getting the last inserted data in our realtime database in firebase, then checking the ammount of people in the room at that moment.

--Maximum people in the room in a given presentation -Percentage of seats at the current moment, given the first user storie in this list, and knowing the ammount of seats available (which is inserted by the Admin of the Presentation), calculate the percentage of people in that given moment
+-Maximum people in the room in a given presentation

+-Percentage of seats at the current moment, given the first user storie in this list, and knowing the ammount of seats available (which is inserted by the Admin of the Presentation), calculate the percentage of people in that given moment

--Know the ammount of people that were present in the presentation throughout it, by getting the hour and ammount of people in a given presentation and then displaying it in a graph (TODO)
+-Know the ammount of people that were present in the presentation throughout it, by getting the hour and ammount of people in a given presentation and then displaying it in a graph.

 -Creating a presentation, the information required for the creation of a presentation is collected from a form available only to admins.
 This information is then sent to firebase's firestore to create the corresponding instance in the presentation collection.
 Firestore rules allow only admins to do this by requiring an admin authentication token.